Shannon Messenger: Keeper of the Lost Cities series

+In November 2025, Messenger announced the title of the final book will be Elysian.

 Unlocked is book number 8.5 in the series and is a departure from the writing style of the previous books, with chapters alternating between Sophie and Keefe's perspectives.
 Unlocked also includes a series guide and extras like recipes and official art of the characters, drawn by Laura Hollingsworth.

 Unraveled is book number 9.5 in the series and is the first book fully narrated from another point of view than Sophie's, being fully narrated by Keefe.

 The Barnes & Noble special editions of Nightfall, Flashback and Legacy include short stories from the perspectives of Keefe Sencen, Fitz Vacker, and Tam Song, respectively.
 The paperback edition of Flashback includes another short story from Keefe's perspective.

 In an interview with Denise Davidson of the San Diego Union-Tribune, she answered questions about book 8 of the series, Legacy.
 There she talked about her characters, as well as saying she tries to let the characters drive the plot.

 An illustrated and annotated trade paperback edition of the first book was released on August 25, 2020.

 On January 11, 2021, it was announced that Ben Affleck would be directing an adaptation of Keeper of the Lost Cities for Disney.

 On April 18, 2024, it was announced that Warner Bros.
 Entertainment Inc. had landed the rights to the Keeper of the Lost Cities adaptation, with Emma Watts serving as producer and Messenger serving as executive producer.